cue-lang/cue/doc/tutorial/basics/imports.md

 # Imports

 A CUE file may import definitions from builtin or user-defined packages.
-The CUE file itself does not need to be part of a package to use imports.
+A CUE file does not need to be part of a package to use imports.

 The example here shows the use of builtin packages.